dougkavanagh/ocean-ts-integration/README.md

 Ocean sends "push" messages to an integrated server when certain events occur.
 This module can be used as a prototype for your server to test the protocols and content of these messages.

 ## src/cloud-connect: Test your Cloud Connect-compatible FHIR server

+This module can be used to test the basic authorization and data exchange protocols used by Cloud Connect.
+If you are planning to connect your EHR/EMR with Ocean via Cloud Connect, start by consulting the [Ocean Cloud Connect FHIR Implementation Guide](https://simplifier.net/ocean-cloud-connect-fhir-implementation-guide).